viash-hub/htrnaseq/README.md

 ## Introduction

-This workflow is designed to process high-throughput RNA-seq data, where every well in a microarray plate is a sample.
+This workflow is designed to process high-throughput RNA-seq data, where every well of a microarray plate is a sample.
 A fasta file provided as input defines the mapping between sample barcodes and wells.

 The workflow is built in a modular fashion, where most of the base